Mozart & Montero

 (C) Marc Moskovitz

-Gabriela made her formal debut as a composer with Ex Patria, a tone poem designed to illustrate and protest Venezuela’s descent into lawlessness, corruption, and violence.
+Montero made her formal debut as a composer with Ex Patria, a tone poem designed to illustrate and protest Venezuela’s descent into lawlessness, corruption, and violence.
 The piece was premiered in 2011 by the Academy of St Martin in the Fields.
-Gabriela’s first full-length composition, Piano Concerto No. 1, the “Latin“ Concerto, was first performed at the Leipzig Gewandhaus with the MDR Sinfonieorchester and conductor Kristjan Järvi, giving subsequent performances of the work at the Klavier-Festival Ruhr and on tour with the Orquesta Sinfónica Nacional de Mexico and Carlos Miguel Prieto.
+Montero’s first full-length composition, Piano Concerto No. 1, the “Latin“ Concerto, was first performed at the Leipzig Gewandhaus with the MDR Sinfonieorchester and Kristjan Järvi, and subsequently recorded and filmed with the Orchestra of the Americas for the ARTE Konzert channel.

-Born in Venezuela, Gabriela gave her first public performance at the age of five.
-Aged eight, she made her concerto debut in her hometown of Caracas, which led to a scholarship from the government to study privately in the USA and then at the Royal Academy of Music London with Hamish Milne.
-She currently resides in Barcelona with her husband and two daughters.
+Born in Venezuela, Montero started her piano studies at age four with Lyl Tiempo, making her concerto debut at age eight in her hometown of Caracas.
+This led to a scholarship from the government to study privately in the USA and then at the Royal Academy of Music in London with Hamish Milne.